 For example, buyers with higher credit scores could be eligible to put down as little as 3.5% of the mortgage loan amount with an FHA loan.

 Those with lower scores, however, may be required to pay as much as 10% since they’re considered more at-risk for defaulting on the loan.
 With a conventional loan, the minimum down payment is 5% but could also increase based on your credit score.

 You can also explore newer mortgage programs available for home buyers with lower income.
 The Freddie Mac Home Possible mortgage, for example, allows you to purchase a home with a down payment of just 3%.
 Fannie Mae also offers a 3% down payment option with the HomeReady loan, as long as you have a credit score of at least 620.

 What else do you need to buy a house?

 In addition to your credit score, your lender looks at a few other factors to approve your home loan.
 They’ll review your employment situation to make sure you have a steady income to make your monthly mortgage payments.

 You’ll most likely need to submit pay stubs, bank statements, W-2s, and sometimes even a verification of employment form.
 If you’re seriously considering purchasing a home, start setting these documents aside in a safe place so you have them ready to give to your lender when the time comes.

-Not only does the lender look at your financials, they’ll also check out the actual home you’re purchasing.
-Some types of loans require the house to be in a certain condition, which can take rehabilitation projects off the table.
+Not only does the lender look at your financials, but they’ll also check out the actual home you’re purchasing.
+Some types of home loans require the house to be in a certain condition, which can take rehabilitation projects off the table.